 Additionally, a recent Life Cycle Assessment of PET and NX UltraClear PP trays has found that an NX UltraClear PP tray has a better environmental performance than the identical sized PET tray in all of the impact categories, and scenarios, assessed in the study.

-Milliken also recently announced an exciting new partnership with PureCycle Technologies and Nestlé to accelerate revolutionary plastics recycling.
+Milliken also announced an exciting new partnership with PureCycle Technologies and Nestlé to accelerate revolutionary plastics recycling.
 It uses technology developed and licenced by Procter & Gamble to advance the closed-loop recycling of polypropylene resin.
 By 2021, PureCycle plans to open its first plant that restores ‘virgin-like’ quality to waste PP resin.
 The company works with certifying bodies, such as UL (Underwriters Laboratories) that provide independent assurance of product environmental credentials.
 This will enable the recycled material to become truly circular, and be re-used in its original application, as opposed to having to be downcycled into lower-value products.

 In a bid to increase the use of recycled plastic, Milliken’s DeltaMax™ is a radical advancement in additive technology for polypropylene impact copolymers and recycled polypropylene, allowing compounders and converters to incorporate up to 100 percent recycled PP without sacrificing performance or processing.
 Until now, the limited availability of high-performance recycled streams and their variability from month to month have inhibited the adoption of recycled PP. DeltaMax Performance Modifiers remove this roadblock by restoring impact and melt flow properties.
 They also allow convertors to decrease processing temperatures, which saves energy, increase cycle time and reduce CO2 emissions, helping to reduce costs and answer the demand for more sustainable materials.